ikuchmin/jmix-microservice/README.md

 Use docker-compose to build and run all services.
 Do not forget using rebuild and recreate docker-compose flags

+Open http://localhost:8080/auth (admin/admin) and import `auth-service/config/realm.json` for Master Realm.
+Use `Skip` strategy for importing.

 #### Configuration

 Add `client` to the auth server KeyCloak